NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	transactions []WalletTransaction
+	Transactions []WalletTransaction
 }
 ```
-'transactions' is a list of 'WalletTransactions' that affect the input address.
+'Transactions' is a list of 'WalletTransactions' that affect the input address.
 See the documentation for '/wallet/history' for more information.

 #### /wallet/seed [GET]